weichslgartner/weichslgartner.github.io/perf.md

 I was happy to  have finally cracked the [day 18 of Advent of Code 2019](https://adventofcode.com/2019/day/18) and finish all puzzles there.
 The task was to find the shortest path which collects all keys in a maze.
-Some parts of the maze are behind a door, with a look, which can be opened by the corresponding key.
+Some parts of the maze are behind a door, with a lock, which can be opened by the corresponding key.
 Hence, the order of the key collection is important.
 I got a [working solution](https://github.com/weichslgartner/AdventOfCode2019/blob/4461a9caac039a2e3c541c2d4e92332b87f9c138/day18/src/day18.cpp) but the execution time was still not great: